subugoe/edfu/README.md

     * for Docker, possible values { local | development | production }
         * export DOCKER_ENV=
         * local uses a container based Solr, development and production are using an external Solr
+* (2) after deployment and before start set required secret tokens and database passwords to permit access
+    * copy the file config/edfu_config.yml.template to config/edfu_config.yml
+        * add a username/password pair per user
+    * copy the file config/secrets.yml.template to config/secrets.yml
+        * add a token for the production environment
 * with docker
     * Install the Docker environment: docker, docker-compose, for Mac VirtualBox and Boot2docker
     * start the environment